 C. Manufactured Homes.
-All manufactured homes to be placed or substantially improved on sites shall be elevated on a permanent foundation such that the lowest floor is elevated one foot or more above the base flood elevation, and shall be securely anchored to an adequately anchored foundation system to resist flotation, collapse and lateral movement in accordance with subsection (A) of this section.
+All Mmanufactured homes to be placed or substantially improved on sites shall be elevated on a permanent foundation such that the lowest floor is elevated one foot or more above the base flood elevation, and shall be securely anchored to an adequately anchored foundation system to resist flotation, collapse and lateral movement in accordance with subsection (A) of this section. shall be elevated in accordance with IBC Section 501.1, Appendix "G."

 D. Recreational Vehicles.
 Recreational vehicles placed on sites are required to either: